susy2015/SusyAnaTools/README.md

     -n :                     Download files without producing softlinks

 Description:
-    This script automatically downloads the Stop SUSY configuration files and produces a softlink to this files in your corrent directory.
-This script should be run from the directory where the tagger code will be run from.
-Stop SUSY configuration releases can be browsed at https://github.com/susy2015/StopCfg/releases.
+    This script automatically downloads the Stop search configuration files and produces a softlink to this files in your corrent directory.
+This script should be run from the directory where the stop code will be run from.
+Stop search configuration releases can be browsed at https://github.com/susy2015/StopCfg/releases.
 ```